ywyeli/UniDrive/README.md

 ## :hotsprings: Data Preparation

-The `UniDrive` dataset consists of a total of eleven Camera Configurations, in which seven baselines are inspired by existing self-driving configurations from autonomous vehicle companies and four Camera Configurations are obtained by sensor optimization.
+The `UniDrive` dataset consists of a total of eight Camera Configurations which are inspired by existing self-driving configurations from autonomous vehicle companies.

 Each Camera Configuration contains 4 to 8 sensors.
 For each Camera Configuration, the sub-dataset consists of 20,000 frames of samples, comprising 10,000 samples for training and 10,000 samples for validation.